 You must pass this final test to successfully complete the class.

-Once you have passed both of these tests, you are a qualified Wildland Firefighter!
+Once you have passed these tests, you are a qualified Wildland Firefighter!

 You must be able and willing to be on-call for a fire any day at any time.